andrewalbers/CardCreator/README.md

 How to Use It
 =============

-Say I want to put a Pilot icon on certain cards to show that those characters can fly spaceships.
+Say I want to add a Pilot icon to certain cards to show that those characters can fly spaceships.

 1. First, I create the pilot icon and save this in the data folder. ![Alt text](example_media/pilot.png "pilot.png") For this example, I'm calling it "pilot.png"
 2. Now I need to say where this icon goes, so I open template.csv.
 I create a new row, type an element name (I'm calling it 'ImgSkill') and define some x and y coordinates, along with the width(w) and height(h) to display the image at in pixels.